 This increase in tuition rates has several downstream effects.
-It is almost impossible for any young adult to pay cash for their college education if they want to finish a degree in four years.
-Scholarships and grants have not kept pace with rising tuition rates, meaning students with half-tuition scholarships often still need loans to pay for college.
+It is almost impossible for young adults to pay cash for their college education and finish a degree in four years.
+Scholarships and grants have not kept pace with rising tuition rates.
+This means students with half-tuition scholarships often still need loans to pay for college.
 The best way to pay for college is to be prepared to pay the cost of tuition upfront.
 However, because teen employment rates have collapsed, and low-skilled job wages have stagnated, young adults are rarely able to save enough on their own to pay cash for college by the time they are ready to enroll.

 One of the best things parents and grandparents can do for the financial security of themselves and their future college students is to create a college savings plan.

 Working with a Wealth Manager to Fund Your Child’s College Education

 While every state has its own college savings plan, many of these plans have significant drawbacks.
 Some only apply to in-school tuition.
 However, if you make saving for college a part of your wealth management strategy, you have many more options.
 Your wealth manager can help you structure a variety of different vehicles so that you can pay for some, or all, of your child’s college education once they graduate high school.

 Even if you only plan on paying for part of your student’s college expenses, the sooner you start planning, the better off you will be.
 Having a college fund will allow you to avoid having to co-sign any student loans.
 It will also help lower your student’s student debt load.
 The less debt they graduate with, the more they can start investing in their retirement.
 Just like any investment goal, the sooner you begin setting money aside for college, the easier it will be to reach your financial goals.